 Most Common Long-Term Side Effects of Birth Control Pills

 - Diabetes: A few studies have shown that some non-diabetic women developed diabetes after prolonged use of oral contraception.
 This is because high levels of hormones from the pills can have a pronounced effect on blood sugar in the body.
-This it becomes difficult for the body to control high blood sugar levels, leading to diabetes.
+It becomes difficult for the body to control high blood sugar levels, leading to diabetes.

 - Deep Vein Thrombosis: Long-term use of the pill has an increased risk of deep vein thrombosis (DVT).
 DVT takes place in the deep veins of the lower leg and is a type of blood clot.
 This is dangerous as a piece of the clot can break off and travel to the heart or pulmonary arteries, causing a heart attack or pulmonary embolism.